Kasheftin/nuxt-nest-graphql-auth/README.md

 ## 11. SSR Flow
 In Nuxt 2, there was a special `nuxtServerInit` action.
 It executes the code only during SSR.
 Since it takes place on the server, it knows the http-only JWT cookie.
 It is possible to check if the user is signed in, and if so, to fill the store and render authenticated user page.

 In Nuxt 3 the same flow can be achieved with a server-only plugin.
-Let us create the `plugins/9.init.server.ts` file. `9` means that it should be run last, after Villus initialization.
+Let's create the `plugins/9.init.server.ts` file. `9` means that it should be run last, after Villus initialization.
 The suffix `server` automatically specifies that it will be executed only during SSR.

 `plugins/9.init.server.ts`:
 ````typescript